argoproj-labs/hera/docs/examples/workflows/misc/dynamic_resources.md

 example, if you have a step that performs QC checks on some data, and only a subset of the data passes the checks, then you can compute the resources dynamically based on the amount of data you need to process in follow up steps.

+!!!
+Warning
+    You cannot use `resources` in the script decorator to set dynamic resources using string-templated input parameters, as Argo validates the value so it will fail linting.

 === "Hera"